15 Expats Talk about Health Insurance and Healthcare in Ukraine

 When we asked about emergency services, members in Ukraine wrote:

 "Emergency services in Ukraine are generally reliable and efficient.
 In the event of an emergency, the best way to call for an ambulance is to dial the emergency number 112.
 This number is free of charge and is available 24 hours a day, 7 days a week.
-The operator will ask for the caller's location and the nature of the emergency, and will then dispatch an ambulance to the scene," commented one expat living in Ukraine.
+The operator will ask for the caller's location and the nature of the emergency, and will then dispatch an ambulance to the scene," mentioned one expat in Ukraine.

 Will I need to travel to see a specialist?